TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 <hr>

 ## Java Virtual Machines (JVMs)
 There are many JVMs, out of which the most popular are HotSpot and OpenJ9.
 HotSpot is the open-source JVM implementation by Oracle.
-OpenJ9 is a high performance, scalable, JVM implementation.
+OpenJ9 is a high performance, scalable, JVM implementation by Eclipse Foundation.
 OpenJ9 tends to perform better under most conditions.
 Here are some of the reasons why OpenJ9 is better than HotSpot -
 - 51% faster startup time
     By using shared classes cache and AOT technology, OpenJ9 starts in roughly half the time it takes HotSpot.
 - 50% smaller footprint after startup